kushidesign/kushi/README.md

 ### Styles as tuples

 Any css prop-value declaration can also be written as tuple (2-element vector).<br>
-All the shorthand syntax listed above is valid in the first position (css-property).<br>
+All syntax listed above is valid (in the first position as css property name).<br>
-By convention, this should only be used in the following cases:
+By convention, such a tuple should only be used in the following cases:

 Most commonly, when using dynamic values:
 ```Clojure